SylvesterLi/NoteRepo/TechDocument/Readme.md

 The problem is this hexo is working on ` Azure Virtual Machine Windows Server 2016 ` We could merge wechat dev  enviorment and hexo.

-It's convent for us to debug ( wish wechat MP allows us such domian ).
+It's convient for us to debug ( wish wechat MP allows us such domian ).

+# Update at 2018/9/14 Afternoon

+Now we test if the network could be accessed.